Education Coordinator for Soko Scholars

 The Soko Fund has been supporting women to gain access to higher education since 2004.
 We have had many successes with students becoming teachers and doctor.
 We would like to establish the Coordinator position to ensure that all students are supported and to attract potential students.

-The Soko Fund
+Charity information: The Soko Fund

 In Malawi, there are very few opportunities for women to gain access to education.
 To obtain higher education is even more difficult, yet such an education is so important for the women themselves, and their families, as well as for the development of Malawi itself.
 Educating women leads to improve social and economic status for their families and giving Malawi a new generation of qualified teachers and doctors allows essential development.